sherbacov/zsnapd/README.md

 based on the data set configuration.
 It takes either the mount point of the target dataset as an argument, or the full dataset name including storage pool. zsnapd-trigger can optionally do a connectivity test first before writing out the .trigger file.
-The same connectivty test is done before zsnapd attempts replication, and it uses the replicate_endpoint_host and replicate_endpoint_port settings for the dataset.
+The same connectivty test is done before zsnapd attempts replication, and it uses the replicate_endpoint_login, replicate_endpoint_host and replicate_endpoint_port settings for the dataset.

 Examples